 Salted butter to fry off onions and line the baking dish

-✽ Slice potatoes in half or leave whole if smaller than an egg, but leave the skins on.
+✽ Slice potatoes in half or leave them whole if smaller than an egg, but leave the skins on.

-✽ Add a bit more wine over the top of the dish and freshly cracked black pepper.
+✽ Add a the rest of the wine over the top of the dish and freshly cracked black pepper.
 Tilt the dish side to side to distribute the extra wine evenly.
-For an extra bite, sprinkle some grated Comte on top for all your big cheese fans!
+For extra deliciousness, sprinkle some grated Comté or Cheddar cheese on top and season again with S&P.

-Oh… and Don’t forget the Genepi!
+Oh… and Don’t forget the Génépi.
+Bon appétit!